Simulink® Desktop Real-Time™ includes several example models you

 so that you can run this model regardless of the I/O boards in your

 computer.
-Running this model will test the installation by running Simulink Coder™ code
+Running this model tests the installation by running Simulink Coder™ code

 generation software, Simulink Desktop Real-Time software, and the Simulink Desktop Real-Time kernel.